KWASSI09/Belly_Button_Biodiversity/README.md

 ## Tools
-These are the tools, techniques, and resources used in this project.
+These are the tools, techniques, and resources used for this work.

+* HTML is used for the framework of the page
 * Plotly is used in combination with D3 and Javascript to generate the plots

-* HTML is used for the framework of the page
+* The data is stored in JSON format and imported in the script
 * Github Pages is used to host the data and final application

-* The data is stored in JSON format and imported in